-This post was last updated in December 2019.
+This post was last updated in August 2021.
 It was originally written in summer of 2017 when I was one year out from Michelle Schroeder-Gardner’s course, Making Sense of Affiliate Marketing.
 I took the course for the first-time in summer of 2016.
+Since then, I have made over six figures blogging per year and now hit seven figures in total revenue generated.
+I was able to leave my corporate job and support my family blogging full-time.

 I didn’t really understand how you could make money blogging and I remember reading Michelle’s blog post about her course launch and figured “why not?”
 I had been blogging since Fall of 2015 without making a penny.